CA-MERN/MERN-Part-A-Docs/README.md

     * Each recipe you can see how many ingredients you have to make it eg. "You have 4/8 ingredients".
     * Filter feature used to filter recipes, this include diet, health labels, cuisine and prep time.
     * Save option under each recipe to save to users recipe collection.
+    * Maybe if recipe in users saved collection, alert on screen(change button colour)
 * Single Recipe page
     * The recipe information includes name, image, source, prep time, servings and calories per serving.
     * Ingredients are listed.